 Yes you can self-isolate in your accommodation.
 All contracts start on 1 September 2020, providing sufficient time to self-isolate before the September semester/block starts, if you are travelling from a country where quarantine is required.
 Please notify reception in advance of your arrival of your requirement to quarantine and accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of quarantine.

 If you develop COVID-19 symptoms while living in our accommodation, you will need to follow the UK Government guidelines in place at the time, including any requirement to self-isolate.
 Please notify reception via telephone or email immediately if you develop COVID-19 symptoms.
 Our accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of isolation.

 If someone in your flat develops COVID-19 symptoms, of you are contacted by the NHS Track & Trace service, you will need to self-isolate for a period of 10 days as per government guidance.
 We will contact you in the event that someone in your flat has identified with COVID-19 symptoms, and inform you of the requirement to self-isolate.
 Our staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of isolation.

-You will not be allowed to have overnight or day guests inside your university-owned accommodation for the first few weeks of the semester/block, including friends from other accommodation buildings.
-This policy was reviewed on 1st October and there is no change at present.
+You will not be allowed to have overnight or day guests inside your university-owned accommodation for the foreseeable future, including friends from other accommodation buildings.
+This policy will be reviewed on a monthly basis.

 We will email you once you are able to have visitors, and will provide you with more information about the online, contactless approval process to book overnight guests in prior to their arrival, and to book day guests in on arrival for track and trace purposes.